JONNY is a full back who can virtually play in any ‘back' position.

 Jordan had an outstanding 2013 season, getting better as the year progressed to prove he was one of the most potent weapons in the Saints arsenal.

-Tommy is sponsored by Baker Tilly, Official Accountants of the Saints.
+Jordan is sponsored by Baker Tilly, Official Accountants of the Saints.

 In one performance he made the position his own and played 20 matches, scoring 12 tries.